bashu/django-watermark/README.rst

 Configuration (optional)
 ------------------------

 While we're in this section, I might as well mention a settings variable that you can override: ``WATERMARKING_QUALITY``.
 This should be an integer between 0 and 100.
 The default is 85.

 By default, ``django-watermark`` obscures the original image's file name, as the original requirements were to make it impossible to download the watermark-less image.
-As of version 0.1.6, you can specify ``WATERMARK_OBSCURE_ORIGINAL = False`` in your ``setings.py`` to make the original image file name accessible to the user.
+As of version 0.1.6, you can set ``WATERMARK_OBSCURE_ORIGINAL`` to ``False`` in your ``setings.py`` to make the original image file name accessible to the user.

 ``django-watermark`` also lets you configure how random watermark positioning should work.
 By default, a when a watermark is to be positioned randomly, only one watermarked image will be generated.
 If you wish to generate a random position for an image's watermark on each request, set ``WATERMARK_RANDOM_POSITION_ONCE`` to ``False`` in your ``settings.py``.

 Usage
 -----